Why I Love Thailand

 And things that I don’t love about Thailand.

-Thailand has been a great respite from India, it always surprises me just how different these two countries are but despite the frustrations of traveling in India after only 2 weeks in Thailand I'm eager to return to India.
+My Thailand holidays have been a great respite from India for me, it always surprises me just how different these two countries are but despite the frustrations of traveling in India after only 2 weeks in Thailand I’m eager to return to India.

-Why don't I love Thailand?
-I don't really know - I feel like I should but I guess I left my heart in India.
-The expense of traveling here is one reason ( don't get me wrong Thailand is still good value, especially compared to the rest of the world, but most things cost double compared to what I would pay in India) and the blatant sex industry also makes me feel uncomfortable.
+Why don’t I love Thailand as much as India?
+I don’t really know – I feel like I should but I guess I left my heart in India.
+The expense of traveling here is one reason ( don’t get me wrong Thailand is still good value, especially compared to the rest of the world, but most things cost double compared to what I would pay in India) and the blatant sex industry also makes me feel uncomfortable.